zhehaowang/zhehao.me/book-notes/ecpp/it26-31-implementations.md

 Like most suspicious constructs, casts should be isolated as much as possible, typically hidden inside functions whose interfaces shield callers from the grubby work being done inside.

 **Takeaways**
-* Avoid casts whenever practical, especially dynamic_casts in performance-sensitive code.
+* Avoid casts whenever practical, especially `dynamic_casts` in performance-sensitive code.
 If a design requires casting, try to develop a cast-free alternative
 * When casting is necessary, try to hide it inside a function.
 Clients can then call the function instead of putting casts in their own code
 * Prefer C++-style casts to old-style casts.
 They are easier to see, and they are more specific about what they do

-### Avoid returning handles to object internals
+### Item 28.
+Avoid returning handles to object internals

 Suppose you are working on a rectangle class represented by its upper left and lower right corners.
-To keep a Rectangle object small, you decided to keep the extents of a rectangle in a class pointed to by a member in the Rectangle object.
+To keep a `Rectangle` object small, you decided to keep the extents of a rectangle in a class pointed to by a member in the `Rectangle` object.
 ```cpp
 class Point {                      // class for representing points
 public: